 The compendium includes publications by MSD for Mothers research partners that advance collective understanding of the problem of maternal mortality, inform the design and implementation of programs aiming to improve women’s health, and strengthen the global health community of practice to save women’s lives.

 MET members Lenka Benova and Justine Marshall have published a new blog on the Healthy Newborn Network (HNN).
 The blog, Quality, not just quantity: antenatal care in LMICs, looks at the evidence and implications of the recent paper, Not just a number: examining coverage and content of antenatal care in low-income and middle-income countries, by Lenka Benova, Özge Tunçalp, Allisyn C Moran, and Oona Campbell.

-The Maternal healthcare markets Evaluation Team (MET), together with the MARCH Centre, cordially invites you to attend our research symposium:
+On 21 May 2018, the Maternal healthcare markets Evaluation Team (MET), together with the MARCH Centre, held a one-day research symposium:

 Who should care for women?